asteroidlordfr/VPlayer/README.md

 Wanna contribute?
 Open a pull request and if it's good I'll push it to the main repository for everyone to use.

 ## ⚠️ Notes
-- Do not Alt-Tab while your playing or while not having a VP site open.
-It could press unwanted keys.
+- Do not Alt-Tab into a non-piano applicatoin or site while playing.
+It will press the keys that are in your sheet.
-- Look at a sheet before using it, it could do unwanted things such as running CMD.
 - Different piano games/sites may use different key layouts.
 - Holding down the play button could result in crashes